jefferyjapheth/data_engineering_project/README.md

 + While fetching data append_to_json helped retrieve corresponding credits and review data for movie details
 + retrieved credits and review to help extract other key columns missing in the movie details data
     -  ratings,cast,cast_size were some of the columns needed from the credits and review data

+###
++ main.ipynb shows the complete workflow
++ cleaning.py module custom functions which helpedin extraction and cleaning of data
++ kpi_implementation module contains functions for kpi implementation and analysis
++ data directory contains the raw and processed versions of the data